lassepe/LiftedTrajectoryGames.jl/README.md

 LiftedTrajectoryGames uses [TrajectoryGamesBase](https://github.com/lassepe/TrajectoryGamesBase.jl) as an abstraction of the problem and solver interface for trajectory games.
 Please to refer to that package for documentation on the problem setup.
 Note that the lifted game solver **requires differentiability of the game's costs and dynamics**.

 For a game that meets those assumptions, you can construct a `solver::LiftedTrajectoryGameSolver` using the helper constructor that recovers the relevant solver parameters (network input/output dimensions etc.) from a given `game::TrajectoryGame`.

-Please refer to the docstring of the `LiftedTrajectoryGameSolver` for a more complete description of the solver options.
+> :warning: Please refer to the docstrings of each type and function for more information.
+> For example, type `?LiftedTrajectoryGameSolver` in the REPL for more information on solver options.

 ```julia
 using LiftedTrajectoryGames